 You'll get to showcase your institution to not only the students, but mentors, science fair directors, parents and others who influence college and career decisions.
 And, during a specially designated time you'll have access to the finalist exhibit hall where you'll have an additional opportunity to interact with the finalists, as well as view their research projects.

-Just a few exhibitor slots remain.
+Participation is limited to 70 exhibitors, so reserve early.
 Contact Daryl Anderson at email@example.com or (202) 872-5127 for more information about exhibitor packages and other ways the Society can help your institution connect with high school STEM students.